 - ORCID: 0000-0002-7278-4911

-- Team: Bioenergy
+- Team: Chemistry and Physics

 Dr Muthasim Fahmy is an engineer and physicist specialising in energy processes and systems.
 His current research focuses on advanced tools for bioenergy systems analysis to understand the role and impact of bioenergy in New Zealand’s future bioeconomy, and multi-physics understanding of energy processes for efficiency improvement and developing new processes.